ITfoxtec/FoxIDs/docs/deployment.md

 ### Troubleshooting deployent errors

-> **Sendgrid terms.** If you have not already accepted the Sendgrid legal terms for the selected plan in the subscription you will get the error
+**Sendgrid terms**
-> *"User failed validation to purchase resources.
+If you have not already accepted the Sendgrid legal terms for the selected plan in the subscription you will get the error *"User failed validation to purchase resources.
 Error message: 'Legal terms have not been accepted for this item on this subscription: 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX'.
 To accept legal terms using PowerShell, please use Get-AzureRmMarketplaceTerms and Set-AzureRmMarketplaceTerms API(https://go.microsoft.com/fwlink/?linkid=862451) or deploy via the Azure portal to accept the terms'"*

->
+You need to accept the terms either by deploying a Sendgrid instance in [Azure portal](https://portal.azure.com) or with PowerShell.
-> You need to accept the terms either by deploying a Sendgrid instance in [Azure portal](https://portal.azure.com) or with PowerShell.
+The following PowerShell commands accept the Sendgrid terms for the free plan:

-> The following PowerShell commands accept the Sendgrid terms for the free plan:
+    Connect-AzureRmAccount
->
+    $terms = Get-AzureRmMarketplaceTerms -Publisher 'SendGrid' -Product 'sendgrid_azure' -Name 'free' Set-AzureRmMarketplaceTerms -Publisher 'SendGrid' -Product 'sendgrid_azure' -Name 'free' -Terms $terms -Accept

->     Connect-AzureRmAccount
+Then delete the falling resource groups and redeploy.

->     $terms = Get-AzureRmMarketplaceTerms -Publisher 'SendGrid' -Product 'sendgrid_azure' -Name 'free'
+**Key Vault soft deleted**
->     Set-AzureRmMarketplaceTerms -Publisher 'SendGrid' -Product 'sendgrid_azure' -Name 'free' -Terms $terms -Accept
+If you have deleted a previous deployment the Key Vault is only soft deleted and sill exist with the same name for some months.
->
+In this case you can experience getting a `ConflictError` with the error message `Exist soft deleted vault with the same name.`.

-> Then delete the falling resource groups and redeploy.
+The solution is to delete (purge) the old Key Vault, which will release the name.

 ## Seed